 If the participant completes the 60 hour program of study, the participant will be awarded a 60 hour Paramedic - NRP Recertification Course Certificate.
 The participants will also receive a complete set of high risk/low frequency skills sheet (surgical cricothyroidotomy, endotracheal intubation, ultrasound guided procedures/vascular access, simple thoracostomy) evaluations completed with an instructor and/or physician during the component hours.

 This program is taught at an advanced knowledge level, using the current science standards and ILCOR recommendations.
-Please see Appendix 3 for detailed program information.

 3. Critical Care Provider